RobStarek/CFCNN/README.md

 This directory contains the developed calibration-free convolutional neural network (**CFCNN**) for super-resolving image reconstruction from a single intensity frame, and a usage example.

-## decode-model & reference_decode_training

-Here we store DECODE models trained to fit our experimental and synthetic data as a reference to compare against CFCNN.
-They are used to reconstruct experimental data and the synthetic data.
-These models originate in training notebooks placed in `reference_decode_training` directory.
-The environment used for DECODE training and inference is specified by `requirements.txt` file.
-The training parameters are specified by .yaml files.
-If you would like to train DECODE yourself, then please update models in `decode-model` directory, as the other script rely on this structure.

 ## decode-model

 Here we store DECODE models trained to fit our experimental and synthetic data as a reference to compare against CFCNN.
 They are used to reconstruct experimental data and the synthetic data.
 The environment used for DECODE training and inference is specified by `requirements.txt` file.
 The training parameters are specified by .yaml files saved in the model directory.
+Note that training is a stachastic process and the resulting models may vary.
+If you would like to train DECODE yourself, then please update models in `decode-model` directory, as the other script rely on this structure.

 ## experimental-data